ns5sonny/StaticCodeAnalysis/README.md

 ## SOFTWARE AND CODING LANGUAGE
   For this project, we will be writing an add-on for the open source static code analysis tool, CPP Check.
 CPP Check was picked bcause we are confortable with coding in C and C++ because we have taken several classes using the language, in addition to CPP Check being the easiest to download and use.
-    However, CPP Check's add-ons are written in Python, causing us to learn a new language and pivot our efforts.
+    However, CPP Check's add-ons are written in Python, requiring us to learn a new language and pivot our efforts.

 ## ABOUT US
 ### 1/C CADET CHARLES NORMAN